SmarterApp/RDW_Ingest/API.md

 ### Status Endpoints
 End-points for querying the status of the system.
 These are intended primarily for operations but can be useful when initially connecting to the system.
-These end-points are exposed on a separate port (8008) which is typically kept behind the firewall in a private network.
+These end-points are exposed on a separate port (8008) which is typically kept behind a firewall in a private network.
 No authentication is required.

 #### Get Diagnostic Status
-This end-point may be used to get the status of the import service.
+This end-point may be used to get the status of a service.

 * Host: any RDW service
 * URL: `/status`